swe-students-spring2026/0-git-practice-suri-zip/README.md

 update: Just completed git config exercise.
 I forgot to do that before. -Suri

+## Comments from James Huang:
+very interesting article.
+AI is indeed changing how we write code.

 A simple project to practice a few git/github workflows.
 Replace the contents of this file with the contents indicated in the [instructions](./instructions.md).